 • 400ml milk (480mg)

 Our body creates most of our vitamin D from direct sunlight on our skin.
 The amount of time you need to spend in the sun for your skin to make enough vitamin D depends on a number of factors.

-- your skin type (how dark your skin is or how easily you get sunburnt)
+• Your skin type (how dark your skin is or how easily you get sunburnt).

-- what time of day it is
+• What time of day it is.

-- Maintain a healthy weight-maintaining a healthy weight will help prevent fractures if a fall does occur.
+Maintaining a healthy weight will help prevent fractures if a fall does occur.